aljazerzen/articles/prql-2/functional-database.md

     func average col -> ...
 }
 ```
+The exact structure and naming may change, but the important part is that we have global immutable variables that can be referenced from pure functions.

 PRQL currently supports most of the features described above, focused around the unconventional function call syntax.